BlockTimeWorld/SwapMatic/README.md

 - Pay and receive 0.3% pool feels, and
 - Leverage existing liquidity pools
 - Develop around the core factory contract

+Please note that the full name of service is **MiniSwap on Matic** and not to be confused with other projects with similar sounding name.

 ## Specifications
 - Instead of Ether (ETH), the base currency in MiniSwap is MATIC because it is the 'ETH' in Matic Network